mjkim21-dev/mjkim.github.io/docs/04-BOM/BOM.md

 ---

 ## Overview
 This BOM contains all the parts needed to complete the setup of Subsystem A2.
 Overall, the class's cost constraint is $60, but this BOM includes both materials and links to each component.
-I have also included prices and quantities used as well as other information to help track the components on the schematic and PCB.
+I have also included prices and quantities used, as well as other information to help track the components on the schematic and PCB.